Ursula Reutner

-Ursula Reutner (born 6 October 1975 in Bayreuth) is a German linguist.
+Ursula Reutner (born 6 October 1975) is a German linguist.
 She holds the Chair of Romance Languages and Cultures at the University of Passau.
 Reutner is an internationally renowned expert in Romance Studies and Intercultural Communication, who has won several awards for her work, including the Prix Germaine de Staël, the Elise Richter Prize and an honorary doctorate from the Universidad del Salvador (Buenos Aires).
+She was born in Bayreuth.

 Career

 Ursula Reutner studied European Business Studies, Philosophy and Art History as well as English, Italian and Spanish Linguistics and Literature at the University of Bamberg and Paris-Sorbonne University (Paris IV).
 Having obtained her doctorate in Romance Linguistics/French with research on Language and Identity at the University of Augsburg in 2004, she embarked on postdoctoral research on Language and Taboo for her postgraduate habilitation degree, which she completed in 2007, thus gaining the formal right to teach and conduct research at professorial level (venia legendi).
 She was a visiting professor at universities in France, Italy, Spain, Canada, Mexico, Argentina and Brazil and, in academic year 2007–2008, interim chairholder of the Chair of Romance Linguistics at the University of Duisburg-Essen.
 In 2009, she joined the University of Passau, where she was appointed Chair of Romance Languages and Cultures.
 During her time in Passau, she was offered professorial appointments at the University of Heidelberg (in 2011) and the University of Paderborn (in 2014), which she both declined.
 Ursula Reutner is a member of numerous Romance Studies associations and sits on the Academic Advisory Board of the journal Romanistik in Geschichte und Gegenwart.
 She is the Director of the Language Center at the University of Passau and the Director of the Institute of Intercultural Communication, that organizes and conducts intercultural training programs for students, business people and politicians.
 From 2014 until 2018, she was the Vice President for International Relations of her University; as such she has increased and modernized the international orientation of this Institution, received internationally renowned guests from all over the world and concluded numerous new contracts with outstanding partner universities worldwide.